Testing enterprising potential

 A person who is highly enterprising has the following qualities:

-• Believe that they possess or can gain the qualities to be successful;
+• Believes that they possess or can gain the qualities and competencies to be successful;

-• Are innovative and willing to take a calculated risk.
+• Is willing to take a calculated risk to achieve their goals successfully.

 High Need For Achievement